 DEMOCRATIZATION AND DECOLONIZATION

 I have also started to try to link up the literatures on decolonization and democratization.
-My first article on this topic will appear in Journal of Imperial and Commonwealth History in late 2019 or 2020.
+My first article on this topic appeared in Journal of Imperial and Commonwealth History in late 2019.

 THE BRITISH LEFT

 Another strand of my research has been the British left and its accommodations with forms and procedures of the British state.
 Several chapters of The British Left and India looked at the way that Labour Governments dealt with the ‘officialdom’ of the colonial state, with the Indian Civil Service, with semi-independent Viceroys of India, and with their own civil servants in London.
 But I have also written about the first two Labour Governments of 1924 and 1929-31, and in particular the theory that they succumbed, personally and politically, to an ‘aristocratic embrace’.
 My article on the aristocratic embrace appeared in Twentieth Century British History.

 I have also researched and written about the political representation of Labour in Britain, and why representatives from the middle and upper classes were first welcomed, then excluded, and then permitted, as representatives of labour.